 Here's what you need to know about the tropical developments we are keeping an eye on right now:

-Tropical Depression Twelve has not been named yet, but the National Hurricane Center expects this to be a tropical storm shortly which would take the name Kirk.
-The National Hurricane Center expects the system to be our next major hurricane over the coming day, however, it is still extremely far from North America and the new forecast track from the national weather service hints at a potential northward shift.
-We will keep an eye on the storm for now.
+Hurricane Kirk became the 11th named storm of the 2024 Atlantic Hurricane Season on Monday afternoon.
+The National Hurricane Center expects the system to be our next major hurricane over the coming days, however, it is still extremely far from North America and the new forecast track from the NHC hints at a northward shift into the middle of the Atlantic Ocean.
+We will keep an eye on the storm, but as of now Kirk looks to be a "fish storm" and not affect any land masses.

 Area of interest near Africa

-Right behind Tropical Depression Twelve, another area of interest has emerged off the coast of Africa.
-This tropical wave has only a 20% chance of developing over the next 2 days, but a 60% chance of organizing over the next week.
-Just like Twelve, we'll continue to keep our eye on it as it tracks across the Atlantic.
+Right behind Tropical Storm Kirk, another area of interest has emerged off the coast of Africa.
+This tropical wave is looking promising for development, with a 80% chance of developing over the next 2 days, and a 90% chance of organizing over the next week.
+Just like Kirk, we'll continue to keep our eye on it as it tracks across the Atlantic.
+With such strong chances of development, this area looks to eventually organize into our 12th named storm of the Atlantic Hurricane Season, which would be Leslie.

 Area of interest in the Caribbean Sea